McCook Braves: History

-McCook first fielded a minor league team in the 1903.
+McCook first fielded a minor league team in 1903.
 The McCook team was a member of the 1903 Central Nebraska League, an Independent level five–team league that folded after one season.
 The last known standings were published on July 24, 1903, shortly before the Minden and Giltner teams disbanded.
 The Red Cloud Indians and McCook would disband shortly thereafter.
 The last known standings had the Holdrege Silver Aces and McCook tied for in first place with identical 19–7 records.

 Based in McCook, Nebraska, the McCook Braves were members of the Nebraska State League from 1956 to 1959, having been preceded in an earlier Nebraska State League by the McCook Generals, who played from 1928 to 1932, winning Nebraska State League Championships in 1928, 1929 and 1930.
 The eight–team Nebraska State League reformed as a Class D level league in 1956 after a 15 season hiatus.

 In 1956, it was announced that major league baseball had plans to sponsor a new Class D League in Nebraska with affiliate teams.
 After the announcement, local McCook Baseball Boosters met with the major league owners.
 Requirements for a franchise in the Nebraska State League included: cities having a lighted ballpark; selling $5,000 in season tickets and providing another $2,500 for incidental expenses, and the ability to provide transportation to away games.
 Eleven Nebraska cities agreed to these provisions.
 The eleven names were put into a hat to draw for one of eight franchises.
 McCook was one of the cities selected for the new league, along with Superior, Grand Island, Hastings, Lexington, Holdrege, North Platte and Kearney.
 For the required $5,000 in season tickets, McCook hoped to sell 500 at $10 each, McCook instead exceeded that goal in selling 700.